 Donations cannot be used for long-term or permanent mitigation because they have not undergone a tentative determination of extent and validity.
 A donation itself is not evidence of the extent or validity of the water right (RCW 90.42.080(4)).

 Ecology will accept permanently donated water rights that meet the requirements in RCW 90.42.080(4) and are conveyed to Ecology in the form of a recorded deed.
-Q:
+Q: Since a donation is not “evidence of extent or validity of the water right,” what exactly is Ecology getting via the deed?